google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/designing_for_ar_vr/content.md

 - Use 2D text for sentences and paragraphs.
 - If 3D text is absolutely necessary, adjust the letter spacing to ensure legibility

-Ensure that the difference in color on the face of your text vs depth provides enough contrast against its depth to aid legibility.At the time of writing, typography in AR/VR applications is in the early stages of development **(read more about it in our next article)**, and it will take time to reach the level of typographic refinement we’re used to on the web.
+Ensure that the difference in color on the face of your text vs depth provides enough contrast against its depth to aid legibility.
+At the time of writing, typography in AR/VR applications is in the early stages of development, and it will take time to reach the level of typographic refinement we’re used to on the web.
 However, considering these new possibilities will help us prepare for what’s next in the evolution of wearable technology.

 ## [INSERT HEADING]

 We’ve moved past the time when designers and typographers had full control over the medium in which people read.
 Today, we have limited control over how and where (device, platform, window size) the text is going to be read.
 Responsive layouts have helped in gaining more control.
 However, in browsers and mobile applications, text often has to be rendered twice—once when the text is loaded, and again when there’s a change in parameters, such as layout.

 In AR/VR, where the point of view (POV) is constantly moving, we have dynamic text rendering.
 The glyphs in these cases are rendered continuously based on movement, and the size of the text is never the same from one frame to another.
 This necessitates the use of dynamic rendering of text with high-quality output on the fly to accommodate the changes in size and position of the text.
 (This applies to spatial applications, where text floats in free space as opposed to text sticking to the HUD [heads-up display]).
-In HUDs, the text remains in one place and there is no change in size or position, as discussed in **article 3**.
+In HUDs, the text remains in one place and there is no change in size or position, as discussed in [“Introducing AR/VR.”](/lesson/introducing_ar_vr)

 These issues have conventionally been solved by using pre-rendered (bitmap) glyphs stored as texture maps for rendering text.
 Though this is a fast way of rendering letters, it causes blurring and other text-related issues once the size of the glyph increases beyond the size originally rendered.
 Similarly, [FreeType](https://freetype.org/freetype2/docs/index.html) is also becoming a popular alternative where rasterized images of fonts are generated from the vector data of TrueType fonts.